KDE/digikam-doc/image_editor/enhancement_tools.rst

     The Image Editor G'MIC-Qt (layers) Tool Menu Entry

 A settings dialog appears where you can customize the images corresponding to the **Input** layers on the first tab.
+The first layer handled by the G'MIC filter is on the top of the list.

 .. figure:: images/editor_gmicqt_layers_settings_input.webp
     :alt: